chrisl8/ArloBot/README.md

    - Build code as part of install for testing, especially on Travis CI
    - Create scripts for easy build/install.
  - Migrate to Noetic and Ubuntu 20.04
- - Remove patches folder.
-None of them are in use anymore.

 ArloBot Package for ROS
 =======================